* FTSEurofirst up 0.3 pct, CAC hits highest since 2008

 * Vodafone adds most points after Verizon deal completed

-LONDON, Feb 21 France's CAC 40 index hit a 5-1/2-year peak to lead European shares higher on Friday, with an index of top shares in the region set for its third straight week of gains.
+LONDON, Feb 21 France's CAC 40 index hit a 5-1/2-year peak to lead European shares higher on Friday, with an index of top shares in the region posting its third straight week of gains.

-Saint-Gobain is now up 4 percent since reporting a sales and profit drop on Wednesday, with Berenberg describing the results as "solid" and the outlook as optimistic.
+Saint-Gobain is now up by around 4 percent since reporting a sales and profit drop on Wednesday, with Berenberg describing the results as "solid" and the outlook as optimistic.

 That continued a recent trend of French companies delivering decent profits and better outlooks, in contrast to last year, when a weak economy hit earnings and caused the CAC to underperform.